SheldonHH/RustMap/README.md

-# 10. Code Rewrite Pattern Samples
+# 9. Code Rewrite Pattern Samples

-## 10.1.
+## 9.1.
 Global Variable Lazy Static
 We have demonstrated the origianl C code and its Rust rewrite in the directory `code_patterns/global_variables_lazy_static`

-## 10.2.
+## 9.2.
 Pointer Aliasing Examples
 See the code under `/root/rustmap/code_patterns/pointer_aliasing` to illustrate

-## 10.3.
-Lazy Static
+## 9.4.
+Illustrate Necessity to rewrite Complex Macro and how to rewrite C `switch-case` to Rust `while match`
+In this folder, you can see that the `.c` switch case has a fall-through state.
+The corresponding `c2rust-decompress.rs` uses complex match blocks to handle this fall-through, while our `rustmap-decompress.rs` uses a relatively simple and clear `while-loop` to handle it.

+You can clearly see the code explosion in `decompress.i` and `c2rust-decompress.rs`, so finding the correct way to rewrite it is extremely important.

+See the code under `/root/rustmap/code_patterns/complex_switch_fall_through_complex_macros` to illustrate